Scalable Temporal Anomaly Causality Discovery in Large Systems: Achieving Computational Efficiency with Binary Anomaly Flag Data: Results and Discussion

-We present an ablation study in Table~\ref{tbl:rca__anomalycd_ablation} for the \textsc{AnomalyCD} approach to demonstrate the efficacy of the additional complexity using ANAC, sparse handling, and temporal edge pruning methods leveraging the PCMCI algorithm~\cite{runge2020discovering}. \textsc{AnomalyCD} has enhanced the CD by $20\%$ in the F$_1$ score.
-The P, FPR, and SHDU are substantially improved by $37\%$, $47\%$, and $41\%$, respectively, demonstrating improved link detection accuracy.
-The performance decrease on the SHD by $7\%$ relative to \textsc{AnomalyCD}** is due to the slight accuracy drop in the direction estimation of the bi-directed edges at $t=0$ (see Figure~\ref{fig:rca__easyrca_rca_ts_idx_positive_white_5_prune_tlag_first}).
-The correlation-based CI test may remain symmetric and unable to distinguish edge direction at $t=0$ when there is no time-lagged factor, see Eq.~\eqref{eq:rca__rho_reg_fit}.
-The \textsc{AnomalyCD}-Directed refers \textsc{AnomalyCD} with updated edges using chi-square test for the bi-directed edges, line 17 in Algorithm~\ref{alg:rca__undirected_edge_pruning} (see Figure~\ref{fig:rca__easyrca_rca_ts_idx_positive_white_5_prune_tlag_first_directed}).
-The \textsc{AnomalyCD}-Directed attains the best performance in most metrics, improving the CD over the PCMCI by $83\%$, $26\%$, $53\%$, $36\%$, and $41\%$, in the P, F$_1$, FPR, SHD, and SHDU, respectively.
-The decrease in the R is because some of the bi-directed edges are removed or direction reversed by the pruning chi-square test.
+We present an ablation study in Table~\ref{tbl:rca__easyrca_anomalycd_ablation} for the \textsc{AnomalyCD} approach to demonstrate the efficacy of the additional complexity using $\bar{I}$, $\mathcal{S}_d$, $\mathcal{S}_e$ and $\Gamma_e$ methods in leveraging the PCMCI algorithm~\cite{runge2020discovering}.
+The \textsc{AnomalyCD} has enhanced the CD with relative gain compared to the PCMCI F$_1$ score, FPR, and SHDU by $20.5\%$, $47\%$, and $41\%$, respectively, demonstrating improved GCM accuracy.
+The relatively lower APRC ($-11.2\%$) is due to the relatively lower edge recall of \textsc{AnomalyCD}, as the spurious links in the PCMCI inflates the APRC score on the raw data.
+However, the gain of removing false positives outweighs the missed false negatives, as the overall performance improved in the F$_1$ and SHDU.
+The correlation-based CI test can remain symmetric and fail to distinguish edge direction at $t=0$ when there is no time-lagged factor.
+Thus, the \textsc{AnomalyCD} is enhanced using chi-square CI test to directed the bidirected edges (see \textupdateref{line 17} in Appendix Algorithm~\ref{alg:rca__undirected_edge_pruning}).
+This further improves the F$_1$ is $0.381~(+26.2\%)$, FPR is $0.421~(-53.0\%)$, SHDU is $10~(-41.2\%)$, and processing time is $7.567~(-89.9\%)$.
+Figure~\ref{fig:rca__easyrca_rca_ts_idx_positive_white_5} illustrates the GCM before and after directing the edges at $t=0$ using chi-square test.

+Figure~\ref{fig:cc_EasyVista} depicts the computational cost of the GCM learning, and our \textsc{AnomalyCD} reduces the memory cost by half and the processing time by 10 times with $55\%$ data compression.
+We found the cost of the pruning $\Gamma_e$ negligible with less than $0.1\%$ increment in processing time.